pmq20/node-packer/README.md

           --keep-tmpdir                Keeps all temporary files that were generated last time --make-args=ARGS             Passes extra arguments to make
           --vcbuild-args=ARGS          Passes extra arguments to vcbuild.bat
-      -n, --npm=FILE                   Specifies the path of npm --skip-npm-install           Skips the npm install process
-          --npm-package=NAME           Downloads and compiles the specified npm package --npm-package-version=VER    Downloads and compiles the specified version of the npm package --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode
+          --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string --debug                      Enable debug mode